visore-mozambico.jpg

 Our partners

-The Eni Foundation financed the project and was responsible for managing it, working in partnership with:
+The Eni Foundation financed and managed the project, in collaboration with:

 • the Mozambican Ministry of Health (MISAU), the Province of Capo Delgado Provincial Health Administration, the District Health Office Administration and the management of the Palma District Health Centre